sophiachann/WebScrapingProject-EcommercesAnalysis/README.md

 ## Data Collection & Preprocessing

-We collected the product data from HKTVmall and Amazon through webscraping with Selenium and Beautiful Soup, instead of API.
-API of HKTVmall is not for public use, makes it even harder than sraping to complete data acquisition.
+We collected the product data from HKTVmall and Amazon, through webscraping with Selenium and Beautiful Soup.
+API of HKTVmall is not for public use, it would be even harder to get complete data.

 We executed some common preprocessing steps, and engineered new features at a later point to improve our analytical accuracy.